ggatward/soe-ci-pipeline/README.md

 * Create a `jenkins` user on the satellite (both OS and Application)
 * Configure hammer for passwordless usage by creating a `~jenkins/.hammer/cli_config.yml` file.
 [More details here](http://blog.theforeman.org/2013/11/hammer-cli-for-foreman-part-i-setup.html).
 * Copy over the public key of the `jenkins` user on the Jenkins server to the `jenkins` user on the satellite and ensure that `jenkins` on the Jenkins server can do passwordless `ssh` to the satellite.
+* Create an SSH key for the jenkins user on the Satellite server.
+This will be needed to allow the user to copy puppet module artefacts to the Satellite capsules.
 * Configure a Compute Resource on the satellite (libvirt, VMWare or RHEV).
 This will be used to deploy test machines.

 * Create a Lifecycle path for the SOE (Library -> SOE Test -> SOE Production)